The Sweet Spot of Bound Tightening for Topology Optimization: Computational Results

-Focusing on the first five rows of the table, we compare the benchmark approaches \texttt{MIP}, \texttt{IND}, \texttt{NLP}, and their enhanced versions, \texttt{IND+} and \texttt{NLP+}.
-Among the original formulations, \texttt{MIP} performs noticeably better than \texttt{IND} and \texttt{NLP}, as these two approaches suffer from poorer solution quality and limited solver robustness, likely due to numerical issues arising from the absence of bounds on key variables within the indicator or nonlinear constraints.
-However, when such bounds are included (as in \texttt{IND+} and \texttt{NLP+}) both solution accuracy and computational efficiency improve significantly.
+Focusing on the first five rows of the Table~\ref{tab:complete_results}, we compare the benchmark approaches \texttt{MIP}, \texttt{IND}, \texttt{BLP}, and their enhanced versions, \texttt{IND+} and \texttt{BLP+}.
+Among the original formulations, \texttt{MIP} performs noticeably better than \texttt{IND} and \texttt{BLP}, as these two approaches suffer from poorer solution quality and limited solver robustness, likely due to numerical issues arising from the absence of bounds on key variables within the indicator or nonlinear constraints.
+However, when such bounds are included (as in \texttt{IND+} and \texttt{BLP+}) both solution accuracy and computational efficiency improve significantly.
 In particular, \texttt{IND+} emerges as the best-performing benchmark overall.

 Next, we analyze the results of the proposed topology-based bound tightening (TBT) methodology for different values of the closeness parameter~$k$.
 As expected, increasing~$k$ leads to tighter average bound reductions, since the corresponding bounding problems become less relaxed ($\widehat{\Delta F}, \widehat{\Delta M}$).
 However, this comes at the expense of a higher average computational time required to solve these bounding problems ($\widehat{T^B}$).
+The growth of the closeness set with $k$ helps to understand this trade-off: the average number of lines in the set $|\mathcal{X}^k|$ is 6.38, 20.01, 39.82, 62.42, and 86.34 for $k=1$ to $5$, respectively.
 It is also noteworthy that the approach proposed in~\cite{pineda2024tight}, denoted as \texttt{TBT-0}, is unable to tighten the big-M bounds when all lines are switchable ($\Delta M = 0.00$).

 Second, although increasing~$k$ consistently produces tighter bounds, this does not always translate into a shorter solution time for the resulting OTS instances ($\widehat{T^O}$).
 For instance, the average time to solve the OTS is higher for $k=3$ than for $k=2$.
 While this may seem counterintuitive, it can be explained by the inherent performance variability in solving mixed-integer programs, where even minor changes (such as permuting two rows or columns of the constraint matrix) can significantly affect the solver's behavior \cite{lodi2013performance}.
 In our case, although tighter bounds are generally beneficial, they can influence branching decisions, cut generation, or other internal heuristics of the solver, potentially triggering snowballing effects that result in longer solution times \cite{le2015important, wojtaszek2010faster}.